TabbyML/tabby/README.md

 python -m ctranslate2.converters.opennmt_py \
     --model_path averaged-10-epoch.pt \
     --output_dir ende_ctranslate2 \
-    --model_spec TransformerBase \
+    --model_spec TransformerBase
-    --quantization int16
 ```

 ### Quantization

 The converters support model quantization which is a way to reduce the model size and accelerate its execution.
+The `--quantization` option accepts the following values:

+* `int8`
+* `int16`

 However, some execution settings are not (yet) optimized for all quantization types.
 The following table documents the actual types used during the computation:

 | Model type | GPU   | CPU (AVX2) | CPU (older) |
 | ---------- | ----- | ---------- | ----------  |
 | int16      | float | int16      | float       |
 | int8       | int8  | int8       | float       |

+Quantization can also be configured later when starting a translation instance.
+See the `compute_type` argument on translation clients.

 **Notes:**